—Ways to borrow money for your backyard addition

 In some cases, borrowing against a retirement account makes sense.
 Let’s say it’s now spring, and you want to begin building a new pool so that it will be ready for summer.
 You are expecting some kind of major cash influx that you can use for the pool purchase—but you will not receive it until later in the year or over the next several years.
 Examples might be a tax refund, real estate sale, CD or money-market maturity, forthcoming inheritance, or year-end work bonus.

 With the anticipated cash, you know that you will be able to pay back your retirement account.
 Typically, 401(k) loans need to be paid in full within five years of the withdrawal date.
-If it is not, a 10% early withdrawal penalty will be incurred.
+If it is not, a 10-percent early withdrawal penalty will be incurred.
 (Exceptions may apply if you leave your employer.)